Fracksi/HTB/Sherlocks/OpTinselTrace-5/README.md

 ## Overview
+OpTinselTrace-5 is a hard difficulty Sherlock from HacktheBox provided for the 2023 Christmas Holiday and to challenge users DFIR skills with festive themed challenges.
+OpTinselTrace-5 is meant to challenge users with their ability to perform memory forensics and analyze ransomware.

 ## Sherlock Scenario
 You'll notice a lot of our critical server infrastructure was recently transferred from the domain of our MSSP - Forela.local over to Northpole.local.
 We actually managed to purchase some second hand servers from the MSSP who have confirmed they are as secure as Christmas is!
 It seems not as we believe christmas is doomed and the attackers seemed to have the stealth of a clattering sleigh bell, or they didn’t want to hide at all!!!!!!
 We have found nasty notes from the Grinch on all of our TinkerTech workstations and servers!
 Christmas seems doomed.
 Please help us recover from whoever committed this naughty attack!

 ## Tools utilized
-Zimmerman's Tools - Seems to be a strong exercise in their use x64dbg / IDA - Debugger will be useful for the reverse engineering needed.
+Zimmerman's Tools - Seems to be a strong exercise in their use

+x64dbg / IDA - Debugger will be useful for the reverse engineering needed.

 ## Task Start